Definition of bankruptcy:

 The law allows the debtors to apply to the Financial Reorganisation Committee to reorganize its financial position and to discuss the chances of reaching a consensual agreement between the debtor and its creditors before resorting to the court.
 The Committee is in charge of overseeing the management of financial reorganization proceedings outside the courts.
 The Committee is authorised to engage experts specialised in financial reorganisation arrangements, and to establish and organise an electronic register of persons against whom bankruptcy related judgments are delivered, and to organise and sponsors initiatives that would raise public awareness of the law and its objectives.

-In summary, the new bankruptcy law reduces business risks in the UAE, adds value to the business community, positively impacts foreign and local investors, provides them with protective measures while preserving the creditors’ rights, helps businesses overcome their financial crises and enhances the legislative and financial system of the state.
-The law provides several options to help avoid business bankruptcy cases as already noted.
-This law is considered to be a mixed law, meaning that it did not derive its provisions from a particular state or legal system.
-Rather, it is based on the best features and advantages of different legal systems and doctrines.
+In summary, the new bankruptcy law in the UAE reduces business risks, adds value to the business community, positively impacts foreign and local investors, provides them with protective measures while preserving the creditors’ rights, helps businesses overcome their financial crises and enhances the legislative and financial system of the state.
+The law provides several options to help avoid business bankruptcy cases.

 For more information related to bankruptcy matters, email firstname.lastname@example.org or call +971 4 43 57 577